 Liabilities have been assessed on an actuarial basis using the projected unit credit method, an estimate of the pensions that will be payable in future years.
 Assumptions have been made about mortality rates, rates of inflation, the rate of increase in salaries etc. Both the Local Government Pension Scheme and Discretionary Benefits liabilities have been assessed by Hymans Robertson LLP, an independent firm of actuaries.
-Estimates are based on the latest full valuation of the scheme as at 31st March 2024, projected forwards to 31st March 2025.
+Estimates are based on information derived from the last full valuation of the scheme as at 31st March 2025, projected forwards to 31st March 2026.

 The next full valuation is due for April 2026.